Plan your project

 Ask about the "fine print"

-- Are there additional fees not included in the quote (e.g., shipping, transportation, travel, etc.)?
+• Are there additional fees not included in the quote (e.g., shipping, transportation, travel, etc.)?

-- What are the ongoing monitoring and maintenance costs?
+• What are the ongoing monitoring and maintenance costs?

-- Is the vendor subcontracting?
+• Is the vendor subcontracting?
 If so, for how long, and with whom?

-- What is covered, and for how long, in product warranties?
+• What is covered, and for how long, in product warranties?

 Make sure your quotes include

-- Legal business name and business number.
+• Legal business name and business number;

-- GST/HST number and other tax information.
+• GST/HST number and other tax information;

-- A detailed breakdown of goods and services, to ensure both you and Public Safety Canada know exactly what is being proposed and costs are properly calculated:
+• A detailed breakdown of goods and services, to ensure both you and Public Safety Canada know exactly what is being proposed and costs are properly calculated:

-- Goods must be broken down in 'cost per unit' and 'number of units'.
+• Goods must be broken down in 'cost per unit' and 'number of units'.

-- Goods must include the brand and serial number.
+• Goods must include the brand and serial number.

-- Services must be broken down in 'cost per hour' and 'number of hours'.
+• Services must be broken down in 'cost per hour' and 'number of hours'.

-- The number of technicians/labourers must be indicated.
+• The number of technicians/labourers must be indicated.

 A printable Quote Information Checklist has been created to help you when requesting and examining a quote from a vendor.
-Please ensure the vendor you are selecting is aware of the requirements from Public Safety as they will be expected to provide more detailed information than what they may be used to.
+Please ensure the vendor you are selecting is aware of the requirements of Public Safety as they will be expected to provide more detailed information than they may be used to.

 Please note that although comparable quotes are no longer required, Public Safety Canada may request a comparable quote or price certification at any time during the process.